Whether you want to lose weight or gain it, a diet with an adequate amount of protein is key.

 A 2012 study assessed the effect of eating protein before bed with 16 healthy young male participants.
 They performed a single bout of weightlifting in the evening and were provided 20 grams of protein immediately after exercise.
 Thirty minutes before sleep, eight of the men ingested a beverage with 40 grams of casein.
 Muscle protein synthesis rates were increased in the eight men who consumed the casein beverage before bed.
 This provided evidence that protein increases postexercise overnight recovery.

-Another study from 2015 monitored 44 young men as they completed a 12-week resistance training program.
+Another from 2015 monitored 44 young men as they completed a 12-week resistance training program.
 All participants consumed a high-protein diet (1.3 grams of protein per kilogram of body weight).
 One group consumed a drink before bed containing 27.5 grams of protein and 15 grams of carbohydrates.
 The other group received a placebo drink.
 The group who consumed the protein drink saw greater improvements in muscle strength, muscle size, and muscle fiber size.

 However, both of these studies had limitations.
 It’s not clear in both studies whether the increase in total daily protein intake or the protein intake specifically before bed resulted in muscle gains.